jhultman/vision3d/readme.md

 See [inference.py](pvrcnn/inference.py).

 ## Installation
 See [install.md](install.md) and please ask if you have any questions.
 I will supply a Docker build soon.
-I hope to add simple one-line install via `pip install .` soon.

 ## Citing
 If you find this work helpful in your research, please consider starring this repo and citing: